json420/degu/doc/tutorial.rst

     Also, no promises that the Degu server will be compatible with your favorite browser, your favorite embedded WebKit, nor your favorite HTTP client library.
-In fact, the only client Degu is currently *guaranteed* to be compatible with is :mod:`degu.client`, its internal HTTP client library
+In fact, the only client Degu is currently *guaranteed* to be compatible with is :mod:`degu.client`, its internal HTTP client library.

 Before we get into the details of where Degu excels and why, please whet your appetite with some code!